Discover Documentary: The Murray Explored Bioscan

 Butterflies: Identification and Life HistoryA Museum Victoria field guide

 Shrimps, prawns and lobstersA Museums Victoria field guide

 What are these swarming beetles in my garden?

-Each January, the Discovery Centre has receives many enquiries about swarms of beetles in suburban gardens in and around Melbourne
+Each January, the Museum receives many enquiries about swarms of beetles in suburban gardens in and around Melbourne

 Cryptozoology – imagination, science or folklore?